 - Addictions groups are conducted once each week.

-Family therapy: At Youth Care, we have a deep and abiding appreciation for the value of the family both in the treatment process and in the continued recovery of students who have struggled with cocaine abuse and dependence.
-Our commitment to promoting healthy family dynamics is reflected in the emphasis we place on incorporating students’ families heavily into the treatment process.
+Family therapy: At our treatment center in Utah, we have a deep and abiding appreciation for the value of the family both in the cocaine abuse treatment process and in the continued recovery of students who have struggled with cocaine abuse and dependence.
+Our commitment to promoting healthy family dynamics is reflected in the emphasis we place on incorporating students’ families heavily into the rehab process.
 Each week, the student’s primary therapist will conduct a family therapy session, and every six to eight weeks we conduct Parent Days, which feature educational seminars, multifamily group therapy, parent support groups, family therapy sessions, and family recreational activities.

-Recreational therapy: Students who are being treated for cocaine abuse at Youth Care benefit from an innovative and dynamic approach to residential care that features an array of recreational therapy opportunities.
-Under the guidance and supervision of our licensed recreational therapist, students participate in in-house and community recreational activities three to seven times per week.
-Recreational therapy serves as an effective complement to more traditional forms of therapy by engaging students in physical, cultural, and social accomplishments.
+Recreational therapy: Students who are being treated for cocaine abuse at Youth Care, located in Utah, benefit from an innovative and dynamic approach to residential care that features an array of recreational therapy opportunities.
+Under the guidance and supervision of our licensed recreational therapist, students participate in community and in-house recreational activities three to seven times per week.
+Recreational rehab therapy serves as an effective complement to more traditional forms of therapy by engaging students in physical, cultural, and social accomplishments.
 Participating in recreational therapy provides students with enjoyable and motivational opportunities to work together while developing and honing essential skills, such as teamwork, problem solving, communication, and trust.
 Recreational therapy also helps students explore newfound interests, discover unknown talents, and improve their sense of self-worth and self-esteem.

-Experiential therapy: In addition to the recreational therapies that are discussed in the previous section, the treatment plan for a student who is dealing with cocaine abuse and addiction at Youth Care may also include the following experiential therapies, if the student’s primary therapist determines that participating in such therapies is appropriate and beneficial to the student:
+Experiential therapy: In addition to the recreational cocaine abuse rehab that were discussed, the treatment plan for a student who is dealing with cocaine abuse and addiction at our treatment center may also include the following experiential therapies, if the student’s primary therapist determines that participating in such therapies is appropriate and beneficial to the student:

 - Situational therapy